semberal/dbstress/README.md

 ### Error handling

-Various kinds of errors can occur during a scenario run, two most important categories of errors are _connection initialization errors_ and _query errors_.
+Various kinds of errors can occur during the scenario run, two most important categories of errors are _connection initialization errors_ and _query errors_.

-When a connection initialization fails (either due to an exception or a timeout), the unit run cannot proceed to the _query execution phase_ and send its portion of `REP` database queries.
-Therefore, the the total number of queries sent to the database in a unit will be `(PAR-N)*REP`, where `N` represents the number of failed _unit runs_.
-This is the reason why the unit summary might report the number of expected db calls to be larger than the number of db calls actually sent.
+When a connection initialization fails (either due to an exception or a timeout), _dbstress_ does not proceed to the _query execution phase_ and terminates immediately.

-Query errors, on the other hand, are nothing special, failed queries are simply reported as failures and unit run proceeds to the next iteration (obviously unless the query has already been executed `REP` times already).
+Query errors, on the other hand, are nothing special, failed queries are simply reported as failures and unit run proceeds to the next iteration.

-Information about both _connection initialization errors_ and _query errors_, along with the reasons (i.e. exception messages) are contained in the complete scenario results.
+Information about both _connection initialization errors_ and _query errors_, along with the reasons (i.e. exception messages) are contained in the application log.

-When the application completes successfully, it exits with status `0` (successful completion means the scenario has completed as expected, regardless of all database errors).
-Exit status `1` means incorrect command line arguments have been passed and exit status `2` represents invalid scenario configuration (YAML file).
+The following list summarizes the various exit status codes:

+* 0: Success, output CSV generated.
+Individual queries still may have failed, though
+* 1: Error, incorrect command line arguments
+* 2: Error parsing the configuration YAML file
+* 3: Some database connections could not be initialised
+* 4: Scenario timeout
+* 10+: Unexpected application errors, should be reported as bugs

 ## Results